SFDO-Tooling/Snowfakery/docs/index.md

 ### Update mode

-If your goal is to loop over every row of an input, update it, and then output the result, Snowfakery has a special mode for you that does that with minimal recipe code.
+If your goal is to loop over every row of an input, update it, and then output the result, Snowfakery has a special mode for you to do that with minimal recipe code.
 For example, if you have a CSV of contacts, and you want to add an address for every one, you do it like this: